Connect with Las Arañas !

 Once you figure out which wheel you like the best you can purchase them online easily at Bountiful Spin & Weave, Pacific Yarn and Fiber, The Woolery, and Village Spin & Weave.

 If you still want to spin and can't find a spinning wheel that fits your body, consider an electric spinner.
 There is an inexpensive one called the Electric Eel.
-It works well but is loud.
-The price is great.
 A really fantastic whisper quiet electric wheel is by Hansen called the mini- spinner.

 .
 All About Weaving